 Wow.

-So now the NFL is just another political institution.
+Cow, so now the NFL is just another political institution.

-And we need like who?
+And we need, like who?

-Bill Clinton.
+Bill Clinton?

-Who would have the stature to lead the NFL in this day and age across all of our class educational racial and ethnic spectrums?
+Who would have the stature to lead the NFL in this day and age across all of our class, educational, racial, and ethnic spectrums?

 Talking about the NFL, we're talking, I know it's a big business and so forth, but anyway, I'm out of time.

-Um there's more, obviously, and from you too, I'm sure, but we'll be back and continue after this.
+There's more, obviously, and from you too, I'm sure, but we'll be back and continue after this.

 You know, you talk about hypocrisy.

-Here's here's Roger Goodell.
+Here's Roger Goodell.

 Not good enough now to lead the NFL.